České Budějovice

-České Budějovice is the largest city in the region and its political and commercial capital, the seat of the Roman Catholic Diocese of České Budějovice, of the University of South Bohemia, and of the Academy of Sciences.
+České Budějovice is the largest city in the region and its political and commercial capital, the seat of the Diocese of České Budějovice and the University of South Bohemia.
 It is famous for the Budweiser Budvar Brewery.
-The historic city centre is well preserved and is protected by law as an urban monument reservation.
+The historic city centre is well preserved and is protected as an urban monument reservation.

-Administrative parts
+Administrative division

+České Budějovice consists of seven municipal parts (in brackets population according to the 2021 census):